John-Nagle/lslutils/npc/doc/NAVMESH.md

 ![Block above ground by 0.375m](sandboxnavmesh0375.png)

+The navmesh over the ground is now at ground level.
-Now the top of the block is a separate piece of navmesh from the ground.
+The navmesh over the block is at the level of the top of the block.
+Those pieces of navmesh do not connect.

-This is how the navmesh represents level changes which can be stepped over, and those which cannot.
-A discontinuity in the navmesh cannot be crossed by a path.
+This is how the navmesh represents level changes which can be stepped over, versus those which cannot.
+The navmesh tester in the viewer, **llGetStaticPath**, and SL pathfinding will not cross such a break.

 Calling **llGetStaticPath** returns elevations on the navmesh.
-These are only an approximation to the ground level, and are not good food positions.
+These are only an approximation to the ground level, and are not good foot positions.
 Using them as foot positions will sometimes result in feet below the ground and above the ground.
 Users of the navmesh must use **llCastRay** to find the ground for each point returned by **llGetStaticPath**.
+As a starting point, we're doing ray casts from 0.40 above the navmesh to 0.40 below it, looking for a walkable.

+### X and Y axis issues

+The navmesh can clip the corners of obstacles.

+(MORE)